 SOUTH AFRICA: Clothing, Footwear Boost Retail Sales

-According to information released by Stats SA on Thursday, the 8.7 per cent jump in that merchandise category was identical to the rise in the footwear category for men, women and children.
+According to information released by Stats SA on Thursday, that 8.7 per cent jump was identical to the rise in the footwear category for men, women and children.

 For the three months to November 2001, South Africa's seasonally adjusted real retail trade sales increased 4.5 per cent compared with same period in the year prior with the largest increase of 6.7 per cent in men's and boys' clothing and accessories.

 - Trump and the apparel industry – Infographic

 - $1.7bn package to boost Pakistan clothing exports

 - Mexico riots hit apparel retailers and shipments

 - British Brexit plans prioritise tariff-free trade